renfro-dev/openharp/README.md

 # OpenHarp

-A template for building an AI-powered meeting-to-task orchestration system.
-Automatically extract actionable tasks from Fireflies.ai meeting transcripts using Claude AI and create them in ClickUp.
+An open-source template for building an AI-powered meeting-to-task orchestration system.
+Extract actionable tasks from Fireflies.ai meeting transcripts using Claude AI and create them in the appropriate list in ClickUp.

 ## Features